:max_bytes(150000):strip_icc()/SPR-HOME-13-best-kitchen-sets-for-kids-3256105-recirc-3447ee2f20ec48218b73976039d11af1.jpg)

 Why Trust The Spruce?

-This article was researched and written by Katie Begley, a freelance writer specializing in home and family products.
-Katie has been writing for The Spruce since 2019.
-As a mother of three, Katie regularly puts kids’ kitchen sets to the test.
-Additional research was done by Julia Fields, a lifestyle writer for The Spruce covering all things surrounding toys, gifts, and the holidays.
+This article was researched and written by Julia Fields, an associate editor for The Spruce covering all things surrounding toys, gifts, and the holidays.
 She's also covered similar topics in other roles, including toy reviews, product roundups, expert-focused articles, and more.

 Expert advice was provided by The Autism Cafe author Eileen Lamb.